Furasque/RipDroid/README.md

 ```
-usage: RipDroid [-h] [-a] [--account] [--wifi]
+usage: RipDroid [-h] [-a] [-r] [--account] [--wifi]

 An android forensic tool

 options:
   -h, --help  show this help message and exit
-  -a, --all       Print the accounts, connectivity logs and WiFi SSID stored on the device
+  -a, --all   Print the accounts and WiFi SSID stored on the device
+  -r, --raw   Prints the raw informations from the file.
+If not set, prints the infos in a more readable way.
   --account   Print the accounts stored on the device
-  --wifi          Print the stored WiFi SSID on the device
+  --wifi      Print the stored WiFi SSID on the device, and WiFi Access Point Config
 ```

+> [!IMPORTANT]
+> Only what the creator deemed important infos are printed out when the `--raw` option is not selected.
+> Some details are overlooked if not provided (For the accounts : only SSO not from google services are printed).